Hibi-10000/twemoji-colr/README.md

 ## Getting started

-This project makes use of [grunt-webfont](https://github.com/sapegin/grunt-webfont) and an additional [node.js](https://nodejs.org/en/) script.
+This project makes use of [grunt-webfont](https://github.com/sapegin/grunt-webfont/) and an additional [node.js](https://nodejs.org/en/) script.
-Therefore, installation of Node.js (and the package manager [yarn](https://classic.yarnpkg.com/en/)) is a prerequisite.
+Therefore, installation of Node.js (and the package manager [pnpm](https://pnpm.io/)) is a prerequisite.
 Grunt will be installed as a package dependency — no need to install it globally.

-The necessary tools can be installed via yarn:
+The necessary tools can be installed via pnpm:

     # install dependencies from packages.json, including `grunt-webfont`.
-    yarn
+    pnpm i

 The build process also requires [fontforge](https://fontforge.github.io/) and the TTX script from the [font-tools](https://github.com/behdad/fonttools/) package to be installed, and assumes standard Perl and Python are available.